 This U.S. represents the majority of us.
 It certainly represents SustainAbility and Sustainable Brands.

 For our own part, our organizations will continue to help the businesses we work with to address climate change and support climate advocacy.
 We will applaud and broadcast climate leadership in our publications and on social media.
 And we will support and back the leadership of others working for a low-carbon future.
 We urge you and your businesses to do the same.
-One step to consider is becoming signatory to the We Are Still In commitment, which both of our businesses have done.
+One step to consider is becoming a signatory to the We Are Still In commitment, which both of our businesses have done.
 Or, if you can’t make that decision for your company but want to do something individually, perhaps take at least one action recommended on this Sierra Club list.
 Or find another way to speak, act and resist that suits you – but do be a part.

 The Paris Agreement: Dented, but not broken.
 Let’s not allow one short-sighted decision to block the progress that is needed and possible.